ScaleSec/project_lockdown/docs/DEVELOPMENT.md

 ## Cloud Function Requirements

 All of the Cloud Functions are written in python 3.8 and leverage shared functions located in the [src](../src/common/) directory.
-In order to start to create the evaluation logic for a remediation, you first need to create a directory in the [src](../src/) folder that matches the name you selected in step 2 in the Terraform Requirements above.
+In order to start to create the evaluation logic for a remediation, you first need to create a directory in the [src](../src/) folder that matches the name of the key supplied in the tfvars file.
+Using the example above, you would create a directory in [src](../src/) called `public_bigquery_dataset` or `legacy_gke_abac`.

-Inside your `src/` folder, you need a `requirements.txt`, `main.py`, and an empty `__init__.py`.
+Inside your newly created `src/` sub-directory, you need a `requirements.txt`, `main.py`, and an empty `__init__.py`.
 The `requirements.txt` contains all of your external packages needed.

 ## Python Requirements